gramoli/gramoli.github.io/_posts/2026-05-08-securing-the-offchain-ecosystem-with-decentralisation.md

 #### Redbelly is purpose-built for regulated assets, not retrofitted to host them
 Identity, accountability, and compliance are properties of the Redbelly network, not bolt-ons added at the application layer.
-The asset issuers operating on Redbelly are identified, licensed, and accountable — and Redbelly’s design assumes they are the choke point for freeze, claw-back, and reissuance, exactly as a regulated stablecoin issuer or tokenised-asset issuer should be.
+The asset issuers operating on Redbelly are identified, licensed, and accountable, and Redbelly’s design assumes they are the choke point for freeze, claw-back, and reissuance, exactly as a regulated stablecoin issuer or tokenised-asset issuer should be.
 Privacy is engineered into the protocol for participants who legitimately need it, rather than added later through wrappers that themselves become attack surfaces.
-The architectural choices that make AAVE’s contagion exposure possible — bare instruments, anonymous counterparties, no accountable issuer in the loop — are choices Redbelly was built specifically to avoid.
+The architectural choices that make AAVE’s contagion exposure possible (bare instruments, anonymous counterparties, no accountable issuer in the loop) are choices Redbelly was built specifically to avoid.

 #### Redbelly qualifies as Public Digital Token Infrastructure under the new law